The Best Dog Beds Available In Australia - The Ultimate Review

 You can place the whole bed in the washing machine when it gets dirty, and don’t worry - it will fit most standard-sized washing machines.

 When it comes to puppy beds, you definitely want to get something that can withstand some abuse.
-This orthopedic from Friends Forever features everything a puppy might need for a comfortable night's sleep, and it’s pretty tough on top of that.
+This orthopedic option from Friends Forever features everything a younger dog might need for a comfortable night's sleep, and it’s pretty durable as well.

 First of all, this bed features a base made with quality memory foam to provide your pup with optimal support while sleeping.
-Moreover, the bed also features bolsters on all sides to make your puppy feel more safe and make it impossible to fall off the bed.
-Even though there are bolster on all 4 sides, there is space left at the front so pups can easily climb into the bed.
+In addition, the bed also features bolsters on all sides to make your young dog feel safe and impossible to fall out of bed.
+Even though there are bolster on all 4 sides, there is space left at the front so pups can easily climb in.

 Another great thing about this bed is the cover.
-It is quite resistant to wear and tear, and you can wash it in the washing machine once it gets dirty.
-In addition to this, the cover features a water-resistant liner which is especially important for puppies since accidents are likely to happen.
+It is quite resistant to wear and tear, and machine washable, perfect for naughty pups that like to get dirty.
+The cover features a water-resistant liner which is especially important for younger dogs since accidents are likely to happen.

 This bed from Friends Forever comes in various sizes.
 The small will definitely fit a puppy, but you might want to get a larger size to allow for some growing room if your pup belongs to a larger breed.
-Also, if you need a bed for more than 1 puppy, you can get the large or extra large version of this bed and have your puppies sleep together.
+Also, if you need a bed for more than one dog, you can get the large or extra large version of this bed and have them sleep together.

 Best Dog Bed: The Final Verdict